 Historians are not certain about the origin of safflower, but many believe it originated in one of three locations: India, Central Asia, or Abyssinia (modern-day Ethiopia and Eritrea).
 Most of the world’s safflower supply now comes from India.

 There are mentions of safflower going back almost 4,000 years.
-Cultivation of safflower is thought to have started in the Fertile Crescent.
-Safflower was found in the tomb of Amenophis I, which dates back to 1600 BC and it was referred to in manuscripts of Ptolemy II from 260 BC.
+The cultivation of safflower is thought to have started in the Fertile Crescent.
+Safflower was found in the tomb of Amenophis I, which dates back to 1600 BC, and it was referred to in manuscripts of Ptolemy II from 260 BC.

 Today, the seeds are the part of the plant most commonly used.
 Most safflower is cultivated for oil, which is extracted from the seeds.
 The seeds are also used as bird feed.
-Most recently, safflower has become popular as a nutritional supplement.
+And most recently, safflower has become popular as a nutritional supplement.

 Safflower flavor profile

-Safflower has a rich sweet aroma that can hold up to cooking.
+Safflower petals have a lightly sweet aroma that can still hold up to cooking.
 Its flavor is mild and has been described as having notes in common with the flavors of chocolate and tobacco.
 Because of safflower’s mildness, you will have to use a lot if you want to enjoy its flavor.
-Many cooks consider the flavor of safflower oil to be neutral, which means that it is ideal for someone who does not like the flavor of stronger tasting oils like olive oil.

 Health benefits of safflower